Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 Each time you create a new component, make sure you follow all the steps mentioned in the [component check list](componentCheckList.md).

 By following this list, you will be sure that your component is located on the right place and has the right style.
-This is already a good thing for maintenance.
+This is also a good thing for maintenance.

 ##Javascript